AyushNaaa/VitalAccess/README.md

-# VitalAccess
+# Vytal

-**VitalAccess** is a mobile health triage app that uses a phone's front camera to estimate vitals, collects symptoms through an AI-guided conversation, and produces a plain-language health summary the user can share with a clinician.
+**Vytal** is a mobile health triage app that uses a phone's front camera to estimate vitals, collects symptoms through an AI-guided conversation, and produces a plain-language health summary the user can share with a clinician.

 > **Triage support, not medical diagnosis.**